redwoodjs/redwoodjs-com-archive/cookbook/Self-hosting_Redwood.md

 }
 ```

-If you need to seed your production database during your first deployment, the `yarn redwood prisma migrate dev` will do that for you.
+If you need to seed your production database during your first deployment, `yarn redwood prisma migrate dev` will do that for you.

 > **Caveat:** the API seems to only work in fork mode in PM2, not [cluster mode](https://pm2.keymetrics.io/docs/usage/cluster-mode/).